helidon-io/helidon/docs/se/config/introduction.md

 Default Config Files (most to the least important)

 You can also extend the config system to handle other types of sources by implementing the [`ConfigSource`][configsource] interface.
-See the [extensions'][extensions] documentation for complete information.
+See the [extensions'](extensions.md) documentation for complete information.

 ## Reference